coolsoftwaretyler/ogdenstudios.xyz/_drafts/how-to-develop-wordpress-locally.md

 ## Editing themes and child themes which don't touch the database

-Editing themes and child themes is the easiest workflow for local to production on WordPress.
+Editing themes is the easiest workflow for Local to production.
 As long as you aren't doing much with [custom post types](https://codex.wordpress.org/Post_Types), all the work you do on these themes is insulated to the theme directory at `wp-content/themes`.
-If you are working with custom post types, the PHP code you write will end up affecting the database and you may want to skip to the TODO: next section.
+If you are working with custom post types, the PHP code you write will end up affecting the database and you may want to follow the instructions in the next section.

 But if you just need to work on the theme files, you can now find them all at `~/Local Sites/jake-koplen-dev/app/public/wp-content/themes`.
 Open that up in your preferred editor and go to town.